mozilla-services/iprepd/README.md

 Request the reputation for an object of a given type.
 Responds with 200 and a JSON document describing the reputation if found.
-Responds with a 404 if the object is unknown to iprepd, or is in the exceptions list.
+Responds with a 404 if the object is unknown to repd, or is in the exceptions list.

 The current supported object types are `ip` for an IP address and `email` for an email address.